Pathos14489/discordmonitor/README.md

-# discordmonitor
+# tokenclient
-User and Bot Monitor
+Discord Token Client

 Electron program for bot and user monitoring.
 Can be pointed at a .js file, for Discord.js bots, but that's still wonky at best.
 Token monitoring works fine however, though is lacking in features.